jkangv/connect_four/README.md

-Connect Four game in ruby, AI is not complete.
+Connect Four game in ruby with Easy AI mode.